 For vehicles equipped with a premium cluster this indicator will display in the Electronic Vehicle Information Center (EVIC).
-Refer to "Electronic Vehicle Information Center (EVIC) - If Equipped" in this section for more information.
+Refer to "Electronic Vehicle Information Center (EVIC) - If Equipped" for further information.

 11. TOW/HAUL

 The TOW HAUL button is located on the center stack upper switch bank.
 This light will illuminate when TOW HAUL mode is selected.